-1Amounts are reported pre-tax and net of recoveries under all applicable reinsurance treaties, except for the Underlying Property Aggregate Catastrophe Excess-of-Loss Treaty, the terms of which are described in "Part I-Item 1-Business" of our Annual Report on Form 10-K. That treaty covers the accumulation of certain property losses arising from one or multiple occurrences (both catastrophe and non-catastrophe events) for the period January 1, 2019 through and including December 31, 2019.
-As a result, the benefit from that treaty is not included in the table above as the allocation of the treaty's benefit to each identified catastrophe changes each time there are additional events or changes in estimated losses from any covered event.
+^[1] Amounts are reported pre-tax and net of recoveries under all applicable reinsurance treaties, except for the Company's 2020 and 2019 Underlying Property Aggregate Catastrophe Excess-of-Loss Treaties.
+Those treaties covered the accumulation of certain property losses arising from one or multiple occurrences (both catastrophe and non-catastrophe events) for the period January 1, 2020, through and including December 31, 2020, and the period January 1, 2019, through and including December 31, 2019, respectively.
+As a result, the benefits from those treaties are not included in the table as the allocation of the treaties' benefits to each identified catastrophe changes each time there are additional events or changes in estimated losses from any covered event.